Certified Causal Defense with Generalizable Robustness: : Framework and Theories

-\looseness=-1 Briefly, if we use an $L$-Lipschitz neural network in the causal factor learning module, we can calculate the certified radius in the input space.
+Another significant problem left is that the certified radius $CR_z$ mentioned in Theorem 1 is obtained by applying Gaussian noise within latent space and then performing Monte Carlo sampling.
+Thus, the robustness guarantee is only for $\beta$.
+However, in practice, attackers often directly perturb input features.
+Therefore, the certified radius obtained in the latent space needs to be mapped back to the input space to provide certified robustness for the entire classifier $f$.
+Correspondingly, we have Theorem 2 as follows: \textbf{Theorem 2.} \begin{itshape} Let the causal encoder $\Psi$ be $L$-Lipschitz.
+Let $g$ be defined as $g(x)=\underset{y\in\mathcal{Y}}{\arg\max}P(\beta(\Psi(x+\eta))=y)$.
+Then $g(x^d+\delta)=g(x^{d^{\prime}}+\delta)=y_A$ for all $\|\delta\|_2<CR_z/L$, where $\delta$ is the perturbation applied to input features $x$. \end{itshape} \looseness=-1 Briefly, if we use an $L$-Lipschitz neural network in the causal factor learning module, we can calculate the certified radius in the input space.
 This is because we can simply scale the certified radius in the latent space by the Lipschitz constant $L$, such that $CR\geq{CR_z/L}$.
 If $L=1$, then $CR_z$ will be the lower bound of $CR$.
 With the aforementioned causal invariant assumption, the certified robustness for instances in one domain can also be propagated to instances in other domains with the same causal factors.
 Therefore, we are able to provide theoretical guarantees for cross-domain certified robustness.
-Detailed proofs can be found in the Appendix.
+Detailed proofs of Theorem 1 and Theorem 2 can be found in the Appendix.